akaptano/PlasmaPhysics_DMD/README.md

 # Reproducing Results

-The .mat files for experimental shots 129175 and 129499, and the BIG-HIT simulation .mat files (with 8 IMPs or 32 IMPs) are included in this repository so that others can explicitly reproduce the results of this work.
-Adding these large files to the repository requires the use of the "GIT Large File Storage" extension, found here https://git-lfs.github.com/.
+The .mat files for experimental shots 129175 and 129499, and the BIG-HIT simulation .mat files (with 8 IMPs or 32 IMPs) can be provided on request.
+Email akaptano@uw.edu for this or any other questions.

 # License